Home

 Christine

-This child abuse story from Christine page was created January 19, 2007 and was originally posted to my child abuse stories page on January 10, 2007 as story #60.
+This child abuse story from Christine page was created January 19, 2007 and was originally posted on January 10, 2007 as story #60.

 The following child abuse story from Christine depicts extreme emotional abuse at the hands of her mother.